candlerb/sshagentca/README.md

 with a P-384 curve for fast key generation.
 The CA key you provide to sign the certificate may be a different type (e.g. RSA).

-Clients can authenticate to sshagentca using any key type supported by go's `x/crypto/ssh` package.
+Clients can authenticate to sshtokenca using any key type supported by go's `x/crypto/ssh` package.
 This includes the ecdsa-sk key used with U2F security keys, introduced in OpenSSH 8.2.
-Hence you can use a physical U2F token with an OpenSSH 8.2 client to authenticate to sshagentca, whilst the certificates it issues will work with older versions of sshd.
+Hence you can use a physical U2F token with an OpenSSH 8.2 client to authenticate to sshtokenca, whilst the certificates it issues will work with older versions of sshd.

 ## Certificate Restrictions